 Officers will prepare a case file for reported illegal fishing activity.
-Each casefile will be shared with the D&S IFCA Legal representative for a decision as to whether there is sufficient evidence to pursue a prosecution and where it meets the evidential test.
+Each casefile will be shared with the D&S IFCA Legal representative for a decision as to whether there is sufficient evidence to pursue a prosecution and whether it is in the public interest to do so.
 The review of the Compliance and Enforcement Strategy did not take place in FY 2022 - 2023.